Make your own Halloween Tombstone using Direct Colors Inc. products in 11 Easy Steps! Happy Halloween!

 If you’re building a frame and starting from a wood base, that’s great option, too.
 Not only is it inexpensive, it’s also a faster and easier DIY project.
 The wood does need to be sealed prior to the overlay application to prevent warping due to water penetration.
 Allow the wood to off gas for at least 24 hours before applying the overlay.

-We’re featuring the countertop overlay work of contractor Kenneth Lazenby of Ken’s Custom Designs in Krebs, OK on Day 7 of the 12 Days of Countertops.
+We’ve featured the work of Ken’s Custom Designs.
 Kenneth has tremendous talent with both overlay and color.
 Ken uses concrete pigments and acid stains to add finesse and color to his countertops.
 He does interior floor overlays, too!!
 If you’re a DIYer at heart, check out our all-in-one Countertop Refinishing Kit for everything you need for a 50 sq. ft. countertop project!

 More of Kenneth Lazenby’s Countertop Tips!